barefootfunk/holyspacebaby/src/visions/sentient-caramel.md

 mindChoice: Analyze sugar content and adjust for optimal sweetness.
 chaosChoice: Pour in salt.
 ---
-sentient caramel.
+This caramel is sentient!
 "Is my sweetness a lie?" it bubbles sadly.